 Arbitration can be used to resolve financial and property disputes arising from family relationship including on the breakdown of a marriage or civil partnership or between cohabitees or issues in relation to children.

 The role of the arbitrator is very much like that of a judge in the court process.
 However, the parties are able to choose the arbitrator and have some input to the procedure leading to the arbitrator’s decision.
-It provides more flexibility than court proceedings and is usually efficient, which means a case can often be resolved far quicker and potentially at less cost than through court.
+It provides more flexibility than court proceedings and is usually more efficient, which means a case can often be resolved far quicker and potentially at less cost than through court.
 Arbitration also offers the parties confidentiality, which is increasingly attractive in view of the move towards transparency of family court proceedings and the risk that the family’s private dispute could be reported in the press.

 For more information about arbitration please contact a member of Raworths family law team.